 A $15,000 scholarship to provide the opportunity for a dental educator who is closely aligned with the promotion of equity and diversity to participate in the ADEA Leadership Institute.
 The link is here.

 A $15,000 stipend to pursue a cumulative 3-months fellowship at the ADEA office in Washington, DC, working on issues related to the legislative agenda.

-ADEA/William J. Gies Foundation Education Fellowship - application due November 1, 2012
+ADEA/William J. Gies Foundation Education Fellowship - application usually due in early November

 A $10,000 stipend to pursue a cumulative 3-month fellowship at the ADEA office in Washington, DC, researching educational issues facing dental education.

-ADEA/American Association of Endodontists Foundation Scholar in the ADEA Leadership Institute - application due November 1, 2012
+ADEA/American Association of Endodontists Foundation Scholar in the ADEA Leadership Institute - application usually due iin early November

 A $25,000 scholarship for an endodontic educator to participate in the ADEA leadership Institute.

-ADEA/Zimmer Dental Implant Education Teaching Award - application due November 1, 2012
+ADEA/Zimmer Dental Implant Education Teaching Award - application usually due in early November

 An award of $25,000 to an institution and a dental educator team has demonstrated a commitment to excellence and innovation in the field of implant dentistry education.